fuba/histree-core/README.md

--dir string     Current directory for filtering entries -format string  Output format: json, simple, or verbose (default "simple") -limit int      Number of entries to retrieve (default 100) -max-entries int  Maximum number of history entries to keep (0 for unlimited) -hostname       Hostname for command history (required for add action) -pid            Process ID of the shell (required for add action) -exit int       Exit code of the command
+-dir string     Current directory for filtering entries -format string  Output format: json, simple, or verbose (default "simple") -limit int      Number of entries to retrieve (default 100) -hostname       Hostname for command history (required for add action) -pid            Process ID of the shell (required for add action) -exit int       Exit code of the command